Diabetes in cats

 Routine is important, with meals and injections given at the same time each day where possible.
 There are different types of injections, so you can discuss with your vet which option would be best for your cat.

-When controlled with insulin injections, your cat shouldn’t have any symptoms of diabetes, and if caught early enough, can even become non-diabetic.
+When controlled with insulin injections, your cat shouldn’t have any symptoms of diabetes.
+And if caught early enough, your cat could even become non-diabetic.

 Diabetic cats need a special diet to make sure they keep their weight down and their glucose levels controlled.
 Your vet will be able to advise you of the best steps to take.